coopersmith/cooper-site/_notes/City-Guides/New Orleans.md

 ---
 title: New Orleans
+subtitle: A food and drink lover's guide to the Big Easy
 ---

-> “America has only three cities: New York, San Francisco, and New Orleans.
-Everywhere else is Cleveland” Tennessee Williams
+> "America has only three cities: New York, San Francisco, and New Orleans.
+Everywhere else is Cleveland" Tennessee Williams

 With no disrespect to Cleveland, I feel this.
 There's truly no city in America, or anywhere else in the world, like New Orleans.
 It's where we go when we need a trip that feels like escaping to a